 This would open us all up to be more easily challenged, I believe, as unfortunately there are far too many charlatans out their trying to seduce people to endorse their dogma, ie the blind leading the blind.

 I don’t think anyone should take the risk of being either.
 That is, the blind leader or blind follower, and that, to me is integrity.

-To OBJECT! to the offender’s misbehavior you would go to the Object Page after verbally cautioning the offender and expect to receive a written reply of either an acceptable simple apology or a satisfactory explanation for their poor behavior.
-If still not satisfied the offended can escalate to a stop where you can post your dispute on the Disputz Review Network.
+To OBJECT! to the offender’s misbehavior you would go to the Object Page after verbally cautioning the offender and expect to receive a written reply of either an acceptable simple apology or a satisfactory explanation for their misbehavior.
+If you are still not satisfied, the you can escalate to a stop where you can post your dispute on the Disputz Review Network.

-The democratic process uses a team of peers to adjudicate our ongoing dispute (NOT HR or management).
-This could be done as needed or on a Friday afternoon during a weekly debriefing.
-And of course all participants would need to agree to use Object123 before they started and it would apply to every member of the organization, from the Janitor to the CEO.
+Of course, all participants would need to agree to use the Civility123 toolkit beforehand, and it would apply to every member of the organization, from the Janitor to the CEO.